rjvareed/trace-geodesics/README.md

 Each line represents a geodesic starting from the edge of the screen (left and lower) and moving to the opposite edge.
 The program is set to display the coordinates from x=-10 to x=10 and from y=-10 to y=10.

 The program is able to calculate these geodesics for arbitrary metrics, which are taken as input from stdin and parsed algebraically using a symbolic library called GiNaC.
 That said, it is recommended to keep the metric tensor symmetric (give the same entries for g01 and g10) as I am not sure how to properly handle the case where they differ and the resulting calculations could be erroneous.
-Different coordinate system metrics are not allowed, to display them in the program you must calculate their equivalent cartesian form by hand using [tensor transformation rules](https://en.wikipedia.org/wiki/Covariant_transformation#With_coordinates).
+Different coordinate system metrics are not allowed, to display them in the program you must input their equivalent cartesian form which can be calculated by hand using [tensor transformation rules](https://en.wikipedia.org/wiki/Covariant_transformation#With_coordinates).

 # More examples